bamame/Final-Assignment---Process-Documentation/README.md

 ## Objective

-This phase consists of two main parts: **Development** and **Testing**.
-In the Development phase, tasks include creating and downloading a branch, conducting unit and integration testing, and merging the code into the main branch after review.
-The Testing phase onvolves deploying the test environment, peroforming functional and performance testing, and finally merging the code into production following a through review.
+The development and testing phase includes creating and managing code branches, conducting unit and integration testing, and merging code into the main branch after review.
+It also involves deploying a test environment, performing functional and performance testing, and finalizing the system for production deployment through thorough validation.

 ## Key Activities for Development